DruidFish/docker-cvmfs-athena/README.md

 --------------

 Centos7 causes some Systemd-related headaches when running CVMFS inside a Docker container.
-The workaround is provided with a replacement to systemctl https://stackoverflow.com/questions/50393525/failed-to-get-d-bus-connection-operation-not-permitted https://github.com/gdraheim/docker-systemctl-replacement
+The workaround is provided with a replacement to systemctl.

+https://stackoverflow.com/questions/50393525/failed-to-get-d-bus-connection-operation-not-permitted

+https://github.com/gdraheim/docker-systemctl-replacement

 To run the container (with a shared workdir) use: